 Yes!
 The vodka called for in this recipe is optional.
 It is used to help prevent crystal formation.

 Love this recipe?
 Please consider leaving a 5-star 🌟🌟🌟🌟🌟rating on the recipe card below and let me know what you think in the comments!

 - Line a freezer safe container (or loaf pan) with parchment paper.
 Set aside.

 - Pour the almond milk and coconut milk (all contents of can) in a large bowl.
 Whisk to combine.

 - In a small saucepan, combine the water and maple syrup over low heat until the maple syrup has dissolved.
 Stir in the coconut oil, cocoa powder, and tahini, until melted and incorporated.
 Stir in the salt.

-- Remove from heat and stir in the vanilla extract.
-Transfer mixture to the bowl of milks by slowly whisking as you pour.
-Using an electric mixer or immersion blender, mix to emulsify.
-Cover the bowl and refrigerate for 1 1/2 to 2 hours.
+- Remove from heat and stir in the vanilla extract and vodka if using.
+Transfer the mixture to the bowl of milk by slowly whisking as you pour.
+Using an electric mixer or immersion blender, mix for about 30 seconds to emulsify.
+Cover the bowl and chill in the refrigerator for 1 ½ to 2 hours.

 - Once chilled, stir mixture and transfer to the prepared container.
 Cover tightly with plastic wrap and/or a lid and place in freezer.

 - Freeze for 4 to 4 ½ hours for a more mousse-like consistency.
 When frozen for longer, remove ice cream from freezer for about 20 minutes before serving.
 To help quicken the softening, place the ice cream container in a shallow bowl or pan of warm water.